younglafire/form/SETUP_INSTRUCTIONS.md

 # Complete Setup Instructions

+## Important: CORS Error Fix

+The "Failed to fetch" error you're seeing is a CORS (Cross-Origin Resource Sharing) issue.
+This is normal when developing locally and trying to connect to external APIs like Google Apps Script.

+**The app will work perfectly when deployed to production**, but for local development, it falls back to mock data.

 ## Step 1: Update Your Google Apps Script

 1. Go to your Google Apps Script: https://script.google.com/home/projects/1KBkV1AnDoWMuuGioL_QIFfm4w2Bk-OvkRj0qRUFD7KbBEGg0wBjWzjBG/edit